List of Italian Football Championship clubs: After 1928–1929 season: the single table

+List of clubs

+The list of clubs of the Serie A from its inception to the present season, sorted by the number of seasons a club played in the league.

+Key

 Seasons in Serie A

-There are 67 teams representing 61 cities that have taken part in 90 Serie A championships in a single round that was played from the 1929–30 season until the 2021–22 season.
+There are 68 teams representing 62 cities that have taken part in 92 Serie A championships in a single round that was played from the 1929–30 season until the 2024–25 season.
 Milan, Turin, Genoa, Rome and Verona are the five cities that hosted derbies.
 Internazionale is the only team that has played Serie A football in every season.
 The teams in bold compete in Serie A currently.

-16 of these teams actually play in Serie B and 22 belong to the Serie C, while the remaining 8 clubs lost their professional status.
+16 of these teams actually play in Serie B and 20 belong to the Serie C, while the remaining 11 clubs lost their professional status.

 By province

-54 out of the 61 cities that host past Serie A clubs are present-day provincial capitals, while 7 not.
-The province of Forlì-Cesena is the sole one that was represented solely by a town which is not its capital.
-Consequently, 55 out the 107 provinces of Italy were represented in Serie A in their history, while 52 not yet.
+56 out of the 62 cities that host past Serie A clubs are present-day provincial capitals, while 6 not.
+Consequently, 56 out the 107 provinces of Italy were represented in Serie A in their history, while 51 not yet.